Interwar Hungary: Economic development

 When Bethlen took office, the government was all-but-bankrupt.
 Tax revenues were so paltry that he turned to domestic gold and foreign-currency reserves to meet about half of the 1921–22 budget and almost 80 percent of the 1922–23 budget.
 To improve his country's economic circumstances, Bethlen undertook development of industry.
 He imposed tariffs on finished goods and earmarked the revenues to subsidize new industries.
 Bethlen squeezed the agricultural sector to increase cereal exports, which generated foreign currency to pay for imports critical to the industrial sector.
-Further compounding Hungary's problems was the fact that of its four neighbors, three (Czechoslovakia, Romania, and Yugoslavia) were enemies and kept troops stationed on their borders at all times, even though Hungary had an army of only 20,000 men.
+Further compounding Hungary's problems was that of its four neighbors, three (Czechoslovakia, Romania, and Yugoslavia) were enemies and kept troops stationed on their borders at all times, even though Hungary had an army of only 20,000 men.
 The fourth, Austria, was a struggling nation and little more than an economic competitor.
-In 1924, after the white terror had waned and Hungary had gained admission to the League of Nations (1922), the Bethlen government was able to borrow a US$50 million loan from the League, which in order to protect its investment placed the country in effective receivership, even placing an American banker, Jeremiah Smith, in charge of the country's finances.
+In 1924, after the white terror had waned and Hungary had gained admission to the League of Nations, the Bethlen government was able to borrow a US$50 million loan from the League, which in order to protect its investment placed the country in effective receivership, even placing an American banker, Jeremiah Smith, in charge of the country's finances.
 Hungary's outcast status had prevented it from obtaining any foreign aid in the immediate postwar period, but by the middle of the 1920s, the British decided to extend the hand of friendship to the losers of World War I. Hungary also obtained sympathy from the United States and Mussolini's Italy.
 Meanwhile, France and Hungary's neighbors vigorously objected.

 By the late 1920s, Bethlen's policies had brought order to the economy.
-The number of factories increased by about 66 percent, inflation subsided, and the national income climbed 20 percent.
-However, the apparent stability was supported by a rickety framework of constantly revolving foreign credits and high world grain prices; therefore, Hungary remained undeveloped in comparison with the wealthier western European countries, as most of the foreign loans went for non-productive purposes such as graft, expanding bureaucracy, and monumental public works projects.
+The number of factories increased by about 66 percent, hyperinflation subsided with the new pengő currency, and the national income climbed 20 percent.
+However, the apparent stability was supported by a rickety framework of constantly revolving foreign credits and high world grain prices; therefore, Hungary remained undeveloped in comparison with the wealthier Western European countries, as most of the foreign loans went for non-productive purposes such as graft, expanding bureaucracy, and monumental public works projects.
 Agricultural products were subject to unstable prices and the vagaries of the weather.
 Furthermore, tariffs were commonplace in America and Europe during the 1920s, which frequently made it difficult to export.
 Hungary was no exception and liberally employed trade barriers to protect its manufacturing base.
 Exports also had to pass through Hungary's neighbors to reach the West, and as noted above, all but one was hostile.